caferven/portfolio/README.md

 Inside the Projects sections, there's an extra one called Contributions.
 It can be used to display contributions to open source projects, for example.

 ![contributions](https://github.com/caferven/portfolio/blob/main/readme/contributions.png)

+## Additional info

+Most of the colors used to make this web are from the [Catppuccin](https://catppuccin.com/palette) color palette.